eyxwang/eyxwang.github.io/_pages/about.md

 ---
-layout: about
+layout: about # bundle exec jekyll serve
 title: About
 permalink: /
 nav: false
 nav_order: 0
-subtitle: "<em>Suffering is the best teacher in life.
-Don't be afraid of anything, try it!</em>"
+subtitle: "<em>Nothing is in vain, every step counts!
+Don't be afraid of anything, try it! -- to future.</em>"
 header-background-img: "../assets/img/bg2.jpg"

 profile: